Elzweiler: Religion

 Today, it is hard to be sure of the villagers’ original ecclesiastical orientation.
 Right up until the late 18th century, the nearest church was the country chapel near Ulmet.
 After the placename Elzweiler appeared in the 1365 Veldenz document, the village may at least for a time have belonged to the Ulmet parish.
 During the time when Elzweiler belonged to the Rhinegraviate of Grumbach, however, it lay within the sway of the Eßweiler Tal and the Hirsauer Kirche (an ancient country church, still standing today, near Offenbach-Hundheim), and later the Church of Hinzweiler.
 At the time of the Reformation, the village belonged to the Rhinegraviate of Grumbach, and accordingly, under the principle of cuius regio, eius religio, Elzweiler's inhabitants, like all Rhinegravial subjects, had to convert to Lutheranism in 1556.
 When the village was incorporated into the County Palatine of Zweibrücken, the Zweibrücken subjects had already converted to Calvinism, and Elzweiler's inhabitants now had to follow suit.
 It can, however, be gathered from the 1734 list of subjects that of the then 33 inhabitants, 14 were Lutheran, 11 were Catholic and indeed only seven were Reformed.
 This rather striking variety in the denominations represented in the village can be explained by new settlers coming to repopulate the village after the Thirty Years' War and during French King Louis XIV's occupation.
 In the late 17th century, the French promoted the Roman Catholic faith, while the Swedish kings, who then held sway in the County Palatine, did the same with the Lutheran faith.
-Today, a 90% majority of Elzweiler's inhabitants is Evangelical.
+Today, 90% of Elzweiler's inhabitants are Evangelical.
 The Evangelical Christians belong to the parish of Hinzweiler and attend the chapel of ease in Horschbach.
 The Catholic Christians are tended by the Church of Rammelsbach.